Close Banner

 First and foremost, with a smaller (in scale, not pixie dust) footprint on the West Coast, it takes less of a crowd bump for things to feel more crowded than on the East Coast.
 That means that locals — who may visit more for opening festival days and weekends, or pop in for a casual dinner — have a distinct impact on crowd levels.
 Blackout dates for passholders have an impact on crowds, as well.

 The same can be said for conventioneers.
 If you're heading to a nearby convention, of course you'd want to pop into Disneyland for a day or two.
 Most of the impact here is minimal, with one notable exception: D23.
-The annual Disney fan event hops between the West and East coasts each year, and in 2024, it was Disneyland's turn to host from Aug.
-9-11.
-The 2024 event also featured the first-ever D23 Day at Disneyland Resort Aug.
-8. D23 will return to the Disneyland Resort in 2026, exact dates TBD.
+The annual Disney fan event hops between the West and East coasts each year.
+In 2026, it is Disneyland's turn to host from Aug.
+14-16, 2026, with Aug.
+13 as D23 Day in the theme parks.

 Disneyland also offers some incredible ticket deals for Southern California residents, California residents and sometimes the entire U.S. With those ticket deals come use-by dates.
 For those offers in particular, you may see dates fill up as those usage windows approach (gotta go before it expires!).
-Look for these deals January through mid-May and mid-June through late September.
-The Kids Special Offer ticket saves families hundreds of dollars on Disneyland tickets Jan.
-7 through March 20, 2025.
-That makes what might be a slower time of year to visit much more busy as families take advantage of the great deal.
-(And Undercover Tourist can save you some extra green on both ticket promos!)
+These ticket deals make what might be a slower time of year to visit much busier as families take advantage of the great deal.
+And Undercover Tourist can save you some extra green on the same ticket promos, when available!

-One-day tickets may also impact crowd levels — particularly on the lower tier days.
+One-day tickets may also impact crowd levels, particularly on the lower-tier days.
 Since these are cheaper days to visit Disneyland, you may find that more people choose those tickets and attend those days.
 You'll find Tier 0 days sprinkled mid-week usually in January, February, August, September and early November.

 Best Time to Visit Disneyland - Oogie Boogie Bash Overlay on Disney California Adventure Park Entrance

 One other thing to be aware of is any separately ticketed events that may be scheduled even during the best times to visit Disneyland.
 Sometimes a park or an area of a park closes early for private events.
 That's why you always want to look at the Disneyland hours for the dates you want to visit so you don't encounter any surprises.
-We'll detail these in each season below, as well as share which dates for 1-day tickets are the cheapest (note that prices are flat for multi-day tickets and do not change based on dates like they do at Disney World.)
-You can also find a calendar of 1-day ticket tiers on our ticketing page for easy reference.
+We'll detail these in each season below, as well as share which dates for 1-day tickets are the cheapest (note that prices are flat for multi-day tickets and do not change based on dates like they do at Disney World).
+You can also find a calendar of 1-day ticket tiers on our ticketing page for easy reference (and remember, 1-day tickets purchased through Undercover Tourist still fall under our 365-day refund policy!).

 Check out our Los Angeles Crowd Calendar to see Disneyland hours, special events and more!

 Disneyland After Dark events are after-hours parties that can cause the park to close earlier than usual, which means even if you aren't attending, you'll want to plan accordingly.
-Even though the parks close early, from a crowd perspective, those days tend to have a lower crowd level as people wanting a full day and night on the parks avoid visiting then.
-Halloween Time brings Oogie Boogie Bash parties to Disney California select nights from mid-August through Halloween.
+Even though the parks close early, from a crowd perspective, those days tend to have a lower crowd level as people wanting a full day and night in the parks avoid visiting them.
+Halloween Time brings Oogie Boogie Bash parties to Disney California select nights from August.
+18, 2026, through Halloween.

 Let's get hoppin'!